leoimpett/3dBodies/README.md

 - start to read a little about CLustering, especially: the K-means algorithm, and try (but don't implement yourself - use the library) T-SNE on the angles http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html

+NOT FOR NEXT TIME - but to keep in mind:
+- be able to search with positive and negative examples (online training an SVM).
+- once a cluster is identified manually, to be able to visualise metadata (e.g. relationship through time, places, and keywords in the title).

 ### What I've done so far